paultman/paultman-com/src/content/blog/indexeddb-a-look-at-transaction-performance.md

 ---
-title: "IndexedDB, a Look Transaction Performance"
+author: Paul
 pubDatetime: 2022-08-08T15:33:05.569Z
+title: IndexedDB, a Look Transaction Performance
+featured: false
 categories:
-  - "tech"
+  - tech
 tags:
-  - "indexeddb"
+  - indexeddb
-  - "javascript"
+  - javascript
-  - "performance"
+  - performance
 ogImage: "/assets/indexeddb-a-look-at-transaction-performance_cover.png"
-description: "An investigation of client side storage, focusing on IndexedDB"
+description: "A look at how to speed up multiple client side data writes when using Indexeddb."
 ---

+## Background

 I've been working on a webapp, which will support offline access.
 So, after fetching data from the network, I save it to a local store on the client.
 In my first request, I was saving just over 600 records, and undoubtedly, the app will need to scale many times more than that.

+## Problem

 In this case, I'm saving records to [IndexedDB](https://www.paultman.com/from-localstorage-to-indexeddb/) and as a proper database, it supports transactions.
 That means the ability to group multiple operations, and if one fails, to roll them all back and leave the db in a pre-failed state, cleanly.
-That ability, while advantageous, can effect performance.
+That ability, while advantageous, can negatively affect performance.

 One aspect which I always wondered about was how indexedDB "auto" commits transactions.
 Here's a [great article](https://andreas-butler.github.io/idb-transaction-commit/EXPLAINER.html#why-an-explicit-commit-function-was-not-initially-shipped) on how it works and why.
 Basically the agent/browser will auto-commit when there is no way for the transaction to transition from inactive to active state.
 This is most commonly an occurrence when there are no remaining callbacks tied to a previous get/put request.